-The counter-cyclicality of the rental rate of capital (-0.25) in the United States has already been mentioned in the literature and remains a puzzle today, despite numerous efforts to reconcile it with the theory of business cycles (see Kydland and Prescott, 1990; Cooley, 1995; Mertens, 2005; Di Cecio, 2005; and Mertens, 2010).
-Using the cyclical component of S&P 500 returns as a proxy results in a highly volatile and negatively auto-correlated rental rate, two unlikely features of the marginal product of capital.
-In order to ease the comparisons between cycle moments in these two countries, we have re-estimated Table 3 using a proxy for the rental rate obtained in a similar way to the case of Venezuela: capital share of output divided into the stock of non-residential capital.
-As can be seen in Table 4, such a procedure results in rental rates that co-move along with output, similar to Venezuela, although the correlation is lower (0.25 vs. 0.70).
+The counter-cyclicality of rental rate of capital (-0.25) in the United States has already been mentioned in the literature and remains a puzzle nowadays, in spite of the numerous efforts to reconcile this with the theory of business cycles (see Kydland and Prescott, 1990; Cooley, 1995; Mertens, 2005; Di Cecio, 2005; and Mertens, 2010).
+Using the cyclical component of S&P500 returns as a proxy results in a highly volatile and negatively auto-correlated rental rate, two unlikely features of the marginal product of capital we are trying to mirror.
+In order to ease the comparisons between cycle moments in these two countries we have re-estimated Table V using a proxy for the rental rate obtained in a similar way than in the case of Venezuela: Capital share of output divided into the stock of non-residential capital.
+As can be seen in Table VI, such a procedure results in rental rates that co-move along with output, similar to Venezuela, although the correlation is lower (0.25 vs. 0.70).